 $12.95 – $19.95

-Windows 10 October 2018 Edition for Microsoft Office users is a focused and unvarnished look at Windows 10, especially written for the many people who use Microsoft Office.
+Windows 10 May 2019 Edition for Microsoft Office users is a focused and practical look at Windows 10, especially written for the many people who use Microsoft Office.

-Fully up-to-date with coverage of the October 2018 of Windows 10 including new features like Clipboard, Timeline and Focus Assist.
+Fully up-to-date with coverage of the May 2019 of Windows 10 including new features like Sandbox, Dark Mode, Clipboard and Timeline.

-Features our exclusive guide to safely updating to the Spring Creators edition.
+Our exclusive guide to safely updating Windows 10.
 All the steps to take before and after the update to help go smoothly this major change to Windows.

-New 2018 features like enhanced Clipboard, TimeLine and new free fonts are covered in full.
+New features like Sandbox, enhanced Clipboard, TimeLine and new free fonts are covered in full.

 My Favorite Things – Peter’s personal selection of tweaks that he makes to his own Windows 10 machines.